KudaChan/peer-to-peer-communication/README.md

    npm install # This will install all the required dependencies for the front-end
    ```

-   - Front End Enivronment Configurations:
+   - Front End Environment Configurations:
-     create a .env file in the root directory and add the following env variables
+     create a .env file in the client directory and add the following env variables

    ```text
     NEXT_PUBLIC_API_URL = "Server URL"